 If you are having difficulty securing full-time work, volunteer or internship experiences can help you continue to build skills, as well as your professional network (and keep you sane).
 Developing or improving on these valuable transferable skills will be seen as a positive to most employers.
 A recent graduate who makes the most of their gap year experience will be seen as a motivated and resourceful individual, not as someone who is lazy or unfocused.

-Meet with a Career Advisor to determine if a gap year makes sense for you, and if so, how to spend that time intentionally.
+Meet with a Career Development Advisor to determine if a gap year makes sense for you, and if so, how to spend that time intentionally.